MUSEUM PROGRAM ASSISTANT (Young Canada Works)

 Qualifications

-• Meets employment requirements for Canada Summer Jobs (see statement below)
+- Meets employment requirements for Young Canada Works (see statement below)

-• Preference given to candidates with a background in museum studies, art history, library and information studies, archival studies, history or with experience in museum environments
+- Preference given to candidates with a background in museum studies, art history, library and information studies, archival studies, history or with experience in museum environment

 Competencies

-• Technology: Use of Adobe Creative Suites, Google Suites and Canva for design purposes and web-based programs
+- Technology: Use of MINISIS and/or similar databases, Adobe Creative Suites, Google Suites and Canva for design purposes, and web-based programs

-• Research: Local history, genealogy, interpretive panels and historical presentations
+- Research: Local history, genealogy, artefact information for exhibits and historical presentations

 An individual may be eligible if they:

-• are between 15 and 30 years of age at the beginning of the employment period
+- be between 16 and 30 years of age at the start of employment;

 To Apply:

-Qualified applicants should submit a single PDF file containing their CV and a letter of interest to Osgoode Township Museum’s Executive Director, James Jensen, at manager@osgoodemuseum.ca with the subject line “Application: Program Assistant” by 11:59 p.m.
-Sunday, April 21, 2024.
+Qualified applicants should submit a single PDF file containing their CV and a letter of interest to Osgoode Township Museum’s Executive Director, James Jensen, at manager@osgoodemuseum.ca with the subject line “Application: Museum Program Assistant” by 11:59 p.m.
+Sunday, April 6, 2025.
 The letter of interest should include a brief outline of the applicant’s knowledge of our organization.
 The letter should also demonstrate an understanding of the position and should speak to relevant qualifications and experiences.

 General Information: